If you’re not a part of the media landscape, there’s a good chance you haven’t heard of IPTV. But you’ve probably been using it for years.

 IPTV stands for “internet protocol television.”
 The “IP” in IPTV is the same as the one in your IP address or VoIP (voice over IP).
 All that means is television programming is being communicated using the internet protocol.

 To understand what that means, you need to know a bit about how non-IPTV works.
-With cable or satellite TV, broadcasters send out signals and viewers receive them—you’re only able to watch what’s being broadcasted.
+With cable or satellite TV, broadcasters send out signals in real-time, and viewers receive them—you’re only able to watch what’s being live broadcasted.
 Unless you have some sort of recording device, you don’t get to dictate what’s on when.
 You just tune in when you can and watch what’s available.

 Instead of broadcasting a range of shows on a specific schedule, most IPTV uses video on demand (VOD) or time-shifted media—we’ll discuss these, and a third format, in just a moment.